-We are in the process of remediating this material weakness by, among other things, implementing a process of enhanced review of all financial transactions including engagement of outside specialists to evaluate our financial transactions as they arise.
+We have proceeded to remediate this material weakness by, among other things, implementing a process of enhanced review by senior management of all financial transactions and the engagement of outside specialists to evaluate our financial transactions as they arise.
 The actions that we will be taking are subject to ongoing senior management review and Audit Committee oversight.
-Management believes the foregoing efforts when fully implemented will effectively remediate the material weakness recognized while preparing our unaudited financial statements for the fourth quarter of 2014.
+Management believes the foregoing efforts when fully implemented will effectively remediate the material weakness.
 As we continue to evaluate and work to improve our internal control over financial reporting, management may execute additional measures to address potential control deficiencies or modify the remediation plan described above and will continue to review and make necessary changes to the overall design of our internal controls.